-- We narrowed our LMS search down to Schoology and confirmed its ability to link to our SIS system.
-Systems accommodation and budgetary and administrative approval for committing to this LMS was pending. - The following FAO module enhancements were near completion: summer session computation of GPA report, calculation of 67% min. cumulative enrollment status per semester, 150% calculation of all attempted credits status, and Pell life-time eligibility %. - Work continued in collaboration with FAO staff.
-The Admissions Process framework is set and awaiting completion of FAO enhancements and selection of an LMS.
+- We narrowed our LMS search down to a strong contender, Schoology, and confirmed with them the ability to link to our SIS system.
+Systems accommodation, Budgetary and Administrative approval for committing to this LMS was pending. - The FAO module enhancements were near completion, summer session computation of GPA report, calculation of 67% min. cumulative enrollment status per semester, 150% calculation of all attempted credits status, Pell life-time eligibility %. - Work continued in collaboration with FAO staff.
+The Admissions Process framework is set awaiting completion of FAO enhancements and selection of an LMS.